-method.
+We last discuss on the derivation methods of confidence intervals in our methods.
+As having been described in Section 3.1.2, the method based on Kendall's rank correlation coefficient is approximate in obtaining the confidence interval, and it must be less accurate than the one based on Wilcoxon's method.
 However, differences between Kendall's and Wilcoxon's methods were within 5% of the link bandwidth as having been shown in Tables 1, 2, and 3.
-If we collect p kinds of the packet size, calculation time by Wilcoxon's method becomes $O(p^4)$ , while $O(p^2)$ in Kendall's method.
+If we collect p kinds of the packet size, calculation time by Wilcoxon's method becomes $O(p^4)$, while $O(p^2)$ in Kendall's method.
 Therefore, Kendall's method is useful for the online estimation of confidence intervals.

 In our experiments, the M-estimation method sometimes failed to determine the confidence interval, which was shown in the last example of Table 3.
-The reason is caused by its estimation method, which assumes that the variance of slopes $\sigma_n^2$ for link n is larger than $\sigma{n-1}^2$ for link (n-1).
+It is caused by assuming that the variance of slopes σ_n^2 for link n is larger than σ{n-1}^2 for link (n-1).
 See Eq.
-(18).
+(15).
 That assumption is valid if we can measure RTTs of routers n-1 and n by the same packet.
 However, because it is impossible, RTTs of routers n-1 and n must be measured separately, and the above assumption does not hold.

-As having been presented in the tables, the assumption that the measurement errors follow the normal distribution seems to be often valid according to our experiments.
-However, it can only be known by comparing with the link, bandwidth of which is a priori known.
+As having been presented in the tables, the assumption that the measurement errors follow the normal distribution seems to be often valid.
+However, it can only be known by the links, bandwidth of which is a priori known.
 Therefore, we should use the nonparametric approach to obtain a reliable estimation.

-5 Conclusion
+5. Conclusion

 We have explained the bandwidth estimation method based on pathchar and more recent pchar, and proposed two bandwidth estimation methods.
-From experimental results, we have shown that our methods can produce the robust estimations regardless of the network conditions.
+From experimental results, we have shown that our methods can produce the robust estimations.
 Our findings are as follows;

-- Pathchar cannot estimate the bandwidth adequately due to two kinds of unexpected errors; a few but very large errors and route alternation.
+- 1. Pathchar cannot estimate the bandwidth adequately due to two kinds of unexpected errors; a few but very large errors and route alternation.
 Those pose that measurement errors do not follow some probability distribution such as a normal distribution. - 2.
-We can eliminate exceptionally large errors by utilizing the biweight estimation method, which is applicable to both of M-estimation and nonparametric least square fitting methods.

-- 3. By clustering the measured RTTs and selecting an appropriate cluster, errors introduced by route alternation can be avoided. - 4.
+We can eliminate exceptionally large errors by utilizing the biweight estimation method, which is applicable to both of M-estimation and nonparametric least square fitting methods. - 3.
+By clustering the measured RTTs and selecting an appropriate cluster, errors introduced by route alternation can be avoided. - 4.
 By obtaining the confidence interval, a measurement period can be controlled, which makes it possible to reduce the measurement period and avoid bandwidth waste caused by unnecessary probes in some cases.
 If the link is congested, on the other hand, more probes are transmitted according to our method.
-Then accurate and, more importantly, reliable estimation becomes possible. - 5.
-Between parametric and nonparametric approaches, the latter is adequate for reliable bandwidth estimation, but it requires more measurement time.
-The parametric approach (i.e., the Mestimation method) is better in the measurement and computational time.
+Then accurate and, more importantly, reliable estimation becomes possible.

+5. Between parametric and nonparametric approaches, the latter is adequate for reliable bandwidth estimation, but it requires more measurement time.
+The parametric approach (i.e., the M-estimation method) is better in the measurement and computational time.
 Perhaps, it depends on the link condition.
 If the link load is not high, the obtained measurement data is stable.
 Then, the assumption that the measurement errors follow the normal distribution would hold.
 Otherwise, the nonparametric approach presented in this paper would be necessary.
 However, its validation remains as a future research topic.